-Cyber Image Policy - Any identifiable image, photo or video which implicates a student-athlete to have been in possession or presence of drugs or portrays actual use, or out of character behavior or crime, shall be confirmation of a violation of the code.
-Since there is no way to establish a timeframe for when or location of where the image was taken, it shall be a responsibility that the student-athlete must assume.
-It must also be noted that there may be persons, who would attempt to implicate an athlete, by taking such images, to place them in a situation where they might be in violation of this code standard.
+Cyber Image Policy - Any identifiable image, photo, or video that implicates a student-athlete to have been in possession or presence of drugs or portrays actual use, or out-of-character behavior or crime, shall be confirmation of a violation of the code.
+Since there is no way to establish a timeframe for when or the location of where the image was taken, it shall be a responsibility that the student-athlete must assume.
+It must also be noted that there may be persons, who would attempt to implicate an athlete, by taking such images, to place them in a situation where they might violate this code standard.
 This is our rationale for demanding that our athletes not place themselves in such environments.